aditya6021/TalkEase/README.md

 ```
 ### Open the project in Android Studio:

--*Open Android Studio.*
+- Open Android Studio.
-Click on "Open an existing Android Studio project".
+- Click on "Open an existing Android Studio project".
-Navigate to the cloned repository and select it.
+- Navigate to the cloned repository and select it.

 ### Configure Firebase:

-- *Go to the Firebase Console and create a new project*.
+- Go to the Firebase Console and create a new project.
-*Register your app with Firebase by adding the Android package name.*
+- Register your app with Firebase by adding the Android package name.
--*Download the google-services.json file and place it in the app directory of your project.*
+- Download the google-services.json file and place it in the app directory of your project.
--*Follow the Firebase setup instructions to configure your Firebase project.*
+- Follow the Firebase setup instructions to configure your Firebase project.

 ### Build and run the project:

--*Sync the project with Gradle files.*
+- Sync the project with Gradle files.
--*Build and run the project on an emulator or a physical device.*
+- Build and run the project on an emulator or a physical device.

 ## Usage

 #### Login:

-*Open the app and log in using your email and password.*
+- Open the app and log in using your email and password.
-If you don't have an account, sign up using the provided sign-up option.
+- If you don't have an account, sign up using the provided sign-up option.

 #### Chat:

 - Search for other users by their username.
-Start a chat by selecting a user from the search results.
+- Start a chat by selecting a user from the search results.
-Send and receive messages in real-time.
+- Send and receive messages in real-time.

 #### Profile:

--*Upload a profile picture by selecting the profile picture option.*
+- Upload a profile picture by selecting the profile picture option.
--*Update your username in the profile settings.*
+- Update your username in the profile settings.

 ## Contact
 For any questions or suggestions, feel free to contact adityapratapsingh273@gmail.com.